divvun/lang-sme-ml-exp/README.md

 `./train.py start --device=cuda:0 --model-name {your model name} --epochs 1 --batch-size 128 --seq-len 100`

-or with changed paramaters (see `-h` for hepl when calling train.py).
+or with changed paramaters (see `-h` for help when calling train.py).

 Resume training with